radcamp/radcamp.github.io/NYC2020/PCA_API.md

 This is a last example of a couple of the nice features of the `pca` module, including the ability to pass in the axis to draw to, and toggling the legend.
 First, lets say we want to look at PCs 1/2 and 3/4 simultaneously.
-We can create a multi-panel figure with matplotlib, and pas in the axis for `pca` to plot to.
+We can create a multi-panel figure with matplotlib, and pass in the axis for `pca` to plot to.
 We won't linger on the details of the matplotlib calls, but illustrate this here so you might have some example code to use in the future.